xsynaptic/synaptic-lightroom-presets/readme.md

 I divide my development presets into different folders, each representing a different category of preset:

-* General: lens correction and noise reduction; the subtle stuff you won't see when you're zoomed out.
+* **General**: lens correction and noise reduction; the subtle stuff you won't see when you're zoomed out.
-* Series 1 to 3: tone curve, colour, saturation, luminance, split toning, and camera calibration settings.
+* **Series 1 to 3**: tone curve, colour, saturation, luminance, split toning, and camera calibration settings.
-* Vignetting: post-crop effects to add shadows independently of other treatments.
+* **Vignetting**: post-crop effects to add shadows independently of other treatments.

 Presets in each category do not affect the settings of any other.
 This modular approach facilitates easier batch processing.
 An example: you can select a bunch of photos and adjust noise reduction or vignetting without affecting the colour treatment.